ADVISORI Logo

 • Greater scalability and flexibility during peak loads

-• Basis for further digitalization initiatives
+• Foundation for broader digitalization initiatives

-⚙ ️ Practical Approach to ROI Determination:
+⚙ ️ Practical approach to ROI assessment:

 • Realistic estimation of expected savings